z226/covid-19-data/scripts/scripts/vaccinations/README.md

 - Look for new data based on previously-used source URLs.

 ### Automated process
-Once all manual processes have been finished, it  is time to run the automated ones using tool `cowid-vax`.
-This step is further broken into 4 sub-steps, which we explain below.
+Once all manual processes have been finished, it  is time to leverage the tool `cowid-vax`.
+The automation step is further broken into 4 sub-steps, which we explain below.
 While these can all be run at once, we recommend running them one by one.
 Prior to runing these, make sure you are correctly using your [configuration file](#configuration-file).

+*Note*: you can use [vax_update.sh.template](vax_update.sh.template) as an example of how to run the data pipeline automated step.

 #### Data pipeline configuration
 To correctly use the configuration in your [config.yaml](config.yaml), you can: